Where is God when I'm hurting?

 What Christianity actually claims

-2. The cross is the answer to this question more than any sentence is.
-The single hardest passage in the gospels is Jesus, dying, quoting Psalm 22: "My God, my God, why have you forsaken me?"
-(Matthew 27:46).
+One of the hardest scenes in the gospels comes from the last hours of Jesus' life.
+Dying on the cross, he quotes the opening line of an ancient Hebrew prayer written about a thousand years earlier: "My God, my God, why have you forsaken me?"
 The God who is the answer to that question is the one praying it.
-Whatever else that means — and Christians have spent two thousand years on what it means — it means God knows what it is to ask where God is from inside the worst of it.
+Whatever else that means, it means God knows what it is to ask where God is from inside the worst of it.

-4. Nothing about your pain is outside the love.
-The Bible is unusually expansive on this.
-Romans 8 lists everything it can think of — death, life, the present, the future, depth, height — and says none of it separates you from the love of God in Christ Jesus (Romans 8:38–39).
+Paul, in his letter to Christians in Rome, lists everything he can think of — death, life, the present, the future, depth, height — and says none of it separates you from the love of God in Jesus.
 Including whatever is happening to you right now.
 Including the version of it you have not put into words.

 A note on what this is not

 Christianity does not claim that suffering will make you a better person, or that you will look back and be grateful for it, or that there is a hidden lesson you are supposed to extract.
 Those are popular ideas in some Christian subcultures; they are not in the Bible.
-The Bible's claim is much narrower and much stronger: God himself is with you in it.
-That is the whole answer.
+The Bible's claim is narrower and stronger: God himself is with you in it, and the resurrection is the public ground for thinking he is going to undo it.
 Anything past that is people guessing.

 What about right now

-If you came here from inside something — a loss, a body that is failing, a relationship that is dying, a long stretch where nothing has worked — the honest thing is that this page does not fix it.
-But if it would help to talk about what you are carrying, you can do that in private, in your language, right now.
-Not a counselor.
-Not a sales funnel.
-A conversation, that you control, that you can end at any time.
+If you came here from inside something, the honest thing is that this page does not fix it.
+But if it would help to talk about what you are carrying, our chat is free, private, and in your language.
+You start it; you end it whenever you want.

 Where this comes from in the Bible

-• Isaiah 53:3 — acquainted with grief, written eight hundred years before Jesus.
+- Isaiah 53:3 — "a man of sorrows, acquainted with grief" — written eight hundred years before Jesus

 If you are in crisis